firstdraft/guides/permanent-programs.md

 Now that you're comfortable writing some Ruby, let's learn how to write some real programs!

-It's not very much fun typing commands over and over into the window on the right, only to have them forever lost if you close the tab.
+It's not very much fun typing commands over and over into `rails console`, only to have them forever lost if you close Terminal.
 So let's write them down permanently into a source code file, just like you did with your HTML.

 Open the folder of code that you downloaded at the beginning of this project in Atom.
 In the drawer on the left, locate the file `app/controllers/programs_controller.rb`.